EliasW/game-of-life/README.md

 </p>

 Conway's Game of Life in React
-This project implements Conway's Game of Life using React and Typescript, React isa JavaScript library for building user interfaces.
+This project implements Conway's Game of Life using React and Typescript, React is a JavaScript library for building user interfaces.
 The Game of Life is a cellular automaton that simulates the evolution of a population of cells over time.

 <strong>How to use </strong> <br>